b3dgs/lionengine/README.md

 public final class AppFirstCode
 {
     /**
-     * Private constructor.
-     */
-    private AppFirstCode()
-    {
-        throw new RuntimeException();
-    }

-    /**
      * Main function called by the jvm.
      *
      * @param args The arguments.
      */
-    public static void main(String args[])
+    public static void main(String[] args)
     {
         // Start engine (name = "First Code", version = "1.0.0", resources directory = "resources")
-        // The Engine is initialized with our parameters:
+        // The engine is initialized with our parameters:
         // - The name of our program: "First Code"
-        // - Our program version: "1.0.0"
+        // - The program version: "1.0.0"
         // - The main resources directory, relative to the execution directory: ./resources/
-        // This mean that any resources loaded with Media.get(...) will have this directory as prefix
+        // This mean that any resources loaded with Media.get(...) will have this directory as prefix.
-        // - The verbose level
-        // - The swing theme (general java appearance) Engine.start("First Code", Version.create(1, 0, 0), "resources", Verbose.CRITICAL, Theme.SYSTEM);
+        Engine.start("First Code", Version.create(1, 0, 0), "resources");

-        // Configuration reference (native size = 320*240*16 at 60fps)
-        // This mean that our native resolution is in 320*240
-        // These data are used in case of rendering scaling, if the desired output is different
-        // The last value is used to perform the frame rate calculation, corresponding to the native frame rate final Display internal = new Display(320, 240, 16, 60);

-        // Display configuration (desired = 640*480*16 at 60fps)
-        // This is corresponding to the output configuration
+        // Resolution configuration (output = 640*480 at 60Hz).
+This is corresponding to the output configuration.
-        // As our native is in 320*240, the output will be scaled by 2
+        // As our native is in 320*240 (described in the Scene), the output will be scaled by 2.
-        // If the current frame rate is lower, the extrapolation value will allow to compensate any data calculation final Display external = new Display(640, 480, 16, 60);
+        // If the current frame rate is lower than the required in the native, the extrapolation value will allow to
+        // compensate any data calculation.
+        final Resolution output = new Resolution(640, 480, 60);

-        // Final configuration (rendering will be scaled by 2 considering native and desired config)
+        // Final configuration (rendering will be scaled by 2 considering source and output resolution).
-        // This is the final configuration container, including window mode final Config config = new Config(internal, external, true);
+        // This is the final configuration container, including color depth and window mode. final Config config = new Config(output, 16, true);

-        // Program starter, the main thread, setup with our configuration
-        // It just needs one sequence reference to start final Loader loader = new Loader(config);
+        // Program starter, setup with our configuration.
+It just needs one sequence reference to start. final Loader loader = new Loader(config);
         loader.start(new Scene(loader));
+    }

+    /**
+     * Private constructor.
+     */
+    private AppFirstCode()
+    {
+        throw new RuntimeException();
     }
 }
 ```